tendermint/spec/spec/abci/abci.md

     `OfferSnapshot` calls.
   - Only `AppHash` can be trusted, as it has been verified by the light client.
 Any other data can be spoofed by adversaries, so applications should employ additional verification schemes to avoid denial-of-service attacks.
+The verified `AppHash` is automatically checked against the restored application at the end of snapshot restoration.
-  - For more information, see `Snapshot` data type or the state sync section.
+  - For more information, see the `Snapshot` data type or the [state sync section](apps.md#state-sync).

 ### ApplySnapshotChunk